I hope you enjoy reading the blog post.

 Come up with a few questions you can ask your match based on their profile, and keeping the conversation flowing won’t be hard.
 That’s key, because 74% of singles identified conversation as the #1 indicator of chemistry.

 Just make sure you ask the questions at a natural spot in the conversation.
 Don’t switch into “interview mode” and give the impression you’re checking off questions on a list.
-Just make sure you ask the questions at a natural spot in the conversation, as you don’t want your date to feel like it’s an interview.

 Write down a few key things you love about your job, interesting hobbies you have, even the name of the last great restaurant you checked out.
 That way, if your mind blanks and you can’t think of even the simplest of details, you have no reason to panic.
 Just glance at your list!